 Toning is an important step in proper skin care.
-It helps to remove any residue after cleansing and helps to restore the skin’s natural pH levels.
+It helps remove any residue after cleansing and helps restore the skin’s natural pH levels.

 3. Use Healing Masks

 - Cinnamon and Honey Mask: Mix two tablespoons of raw honey, one teaspoon of coconut oil and 1/2 teaspoon of cinnamon.
 Smooth over face.
 Keep away from eyes, as the cinnamon can be an irritant.
-Relax for 5–10 minutes and gently remove with damp cloth.
-Honey and cinnamon used together helps to fight acne because of its anti-inflammatory, antioxidant and antibacterial properties.
+Relax for five to 10 minutes, and gently remove with damp cloth.
+Honey and cinnamon used together helps fight acne because of the anti-inflammatory, antioxidant and antibacterial properties.

 Add a couple of drops of tea tree oil to either of the masks above during an active acne breakout.
 Tea tree oil is considered one of the best home remedies for acne.

 Clogged pores and dead skin both contribute to acne.
-(9) It’s important to exfoliate properly to remove buildup, however keep in mind that commercially available scrubs are ridden with chemicals that can further irritate skin.
+It’s important to exfoliate properly to remove buildup — however, keep in mind that commercially available scrubs are ridden with chemicals that can further irritate skin.

 5. Spot Treat with Tea Tree Oil

 Acne responds well to melaleuca, more commonly known as tea tree oil.
 It’s used the world over as an antiseptic and to treat wounds.

 Like coconut oil, honey and cultured milk products, it fights bacteria and fungi.